|Nutrition Facts (per serving)|

 - You'll notice that the recipe doesn't ask you to stir, shake, or mix this drink in any other way.
 That's because the Champagne's bubbles do all the mixing for you.
-It's a perfect pour-and-enjoy cocktail that anyone can mix up.
+It's a perfect pour-and-drink cocktail that anyone can mix up.

-- Treat yourself to the best buck's fizz by using fresh-squeezed orange juice.
+- Treat yourself to the best Buck's fizz by using fresh-squeezed orange juice.
 At least try to avoid juices made from concentrates.
-This cocktail relies heavily on the orange juice, so the higher quality that ingredient is, the better your drink will be.

 - As with any Champagne cocktail, you can skip the French Champagne and use any sparkling wine you like.
 Try prosecco from Italy or Spain's cava and explore the many other sparkling wines produced throughout the world.

 - This recipe is a perfect inspiration for all sorts of fruity sparkling wine cocktails.
 It proves that all you need is a little juice.
 Instead of orange, try apple, cranberry, or a combination of fruit juices.
 And, if you go with peach you'll have the famous Bellini.

-- Turn the buck's fizz into a stunning Tequila Sunrise cocktail by adding a little grenadine after the orange juice and before the Champagne.
-It's a brilliant looking cocktail and the wine's bubbles will pick up some of that red color as they float to the top.
+- Turn the Buck's fizz into a stunning tequila sunrise cocktail by adding a little grenadine after the orange juice and before the Champagne.
+This variation is often mistakenly used to differentiate the mimosa and Buck's fizz, and it looks fabulous.

 - It's easy to turn this into a brunch-worthy mocktail.
 Simply skip the wine and pour a nonalcoholic sparkling cider or grape juice instead.

 How Strong Is a Buck's Fizz?

-If you need another reason to enjoy a buck's fizz on a casual morning, the fact that it's a very, very light cocktail should do it!
-Most Champagnes are around 12 percent ABV and that is diluted significantly by all the orange juice.
-On average, this drink has an alcohol content around 4 percent ABV (8 proof).
-It's actually one of the mildest alcoholic beverages you can enjoy.
+If you need another reason to enjoy a Buck's fizz on a casual morning, the fact that it's a relatively light cocktail should do it!
+Most Champagnes are around 12 percent ABV, which is diluted by the orange juice.
+On average, this drink has an alcohol content around 8 percent ABV (16 proof).